ktaylor63/southeast/site/content/articles/soaring-past-danger.md

 He may be Puerto Rico’s No. 1 parrot cheerleader.
 Velez sometimes wanders among the cages, thinking: _Is that bird ready for mating?
 Should I change this one’s diet_?
 Other times he’s a torrent of facts – that parrots can live to be 40; that they’re territorial; that they mate for life.

-{{< figure class="photo-center" src="/images/pages/puerto-rican-parrots-after-maria.jpg" alt="Three bright green parrots in a cage." caption="Puerto Rican parrots rode out Hurricane Maria recently in their U.S. Fish and Wildlife Service aviary in [El Junque National Forest](https://www.fs.usda.gov/elyunque).
+{{< figure class="photo-center" src="/images/pages/puerto-rican-parrots-after-maria.jpg" alt="Three bright green parrots in a cage." caption="Puerto Rican parrots rode out Hurricane Maria recently in their U.S. Fish and Wildlife Service aviary in [El Yunque National Forest](https://www.fs.usda.gov/elyunque).
 In the ‘70s only about 13 parrots were known to exist; last year more than 100 were hatched.
 Photo by Mark Davis, USFWS." link="https://flic.kr/p/ZhUiD7" >}}

 Well, not always for life.
 One couple recently had “marital difficulties,” Velez said.
 “I separated them for counseling,”